nightroman/PowerShelf/README.md

 ## Script List

+* *Add-Debugger.ps1* - Adds a simple debugger to PowerShell.
 * *Add-Path.ps1* - Adds a directory to an environment path variable once.
 * *Debug-Error.ps1* - Enables debugging on terminating errors.
 * *Export-Binary.ps1* - Exports objects using binary serialization.